docwho2/java-chime-voicesdk-sma/ChimeSMAFlow/README.md

 ```

 See the main the project [template.yaml](https://github.com/docwho2/java-chime-voicesdk-sma/blob/main/template.yaml#L287) for an example of creating
 resources like S3 Buckets and Bots and then passing these in via ENV vars the SMA Lambda.
-If you have several Bots for example, you might to create
+If you have several Bots for example, you might need to create
 you own ENV vars in addition to above to support N number of Bots.

 ## Building the Hello World App